thearchitector/dotfiles-arch/README.md

   $ pacman -S reflector
 ```

 As a safety precaution, it is generally always a good idea to make a backup of critical files before modifying them.
 In this case, we want to make a backup of `/etc/pacman.d/mirrorlist` before we overwrite it.
-Then we can continue and create our new mirrorlist, making sure to update the country for your location:
+Then you can continue and create your new mirrorlist, making sure to update the country (`-c` option) for your location:

 ```sh
   $ cp /etc/pacman.d/mirrorlist /etc/pacman.d/mirrorlist.old